I didn’t always know a lot about Dachshunds. I was still pretty clueless even after owning Chester for 8 years.

 Putting your dog on crate rest can be challenge.
 The most common mistake that people make when their Dachshund is recovering from an IVDD episode is not making them rest long enough.

-There are two main reasons I see that crate rest is cut shorter than it should be.
+There are two of the most common reasons I see that crate rest is cut shorter than it should be.

-One reason is that the pain medicine and rest start to work and the owner thinks the dog “is fine” so they let their dog out of the crate earlier than suggested.
+- The pain medicine and rest start to work and the owner thinks the dog “is fine” so the owner their dog out of the crate earlier than suggested.

 Not letting a dog complete a full regimen of crate rest leaves them more prone to re-injury, flare-ups, and severe issues later.